Immigration to Canada;

 to us during the first twelve

 while we used to live in the USA.
-I had heard of Canada, but thought
+I had heard of Canada,

 very cold place to live.
 Other than that I didn't know much about

 Canada.
 If you're also clueless, start learning some quick

 country, because it has been consistently listed in the top

 in...
 Something I am well aware of, now that I